Louisiana Legends Fest

 Q – Is seating provided?

-A – No seating is provided near the music stages, so bring your lawn chair, blanket, or a bucket to sit on.
-Limited seating is available in the Alabama Kinnebrew Park near the Charity Food Court.
+A – This year we are adding a section of covered seating near the music stages.
+You are encouraged to bring your lawn chair, blanket, or a bucket to sit on.
+Limited seating is available near the Charity Food Court.
 There will be a limited number of festival chairs for sale.

 Q – Can I bring a golf cart, four-wheeler, or side-by-side?